Arts Club mug and script

 Dave Deveau

 Dave is an award-winning writer who investigates queer themes that speak to a broad audience.
 His work has been produced across North America and in Europe with recent productions in Poland and Germany.
-He is the Co-Artistic & Managing Director of Carousel Theatre for Young People and the Associate Artistic Director for Zee Zee Theatre.
+He is the Co-Artistic & Managing Director of Carousel Theatre for Young People and the Founding Associate Artistic Director for Zee Zee Theatre.
 He is devoted to developing intelligent, theatrical plays for young people that foster conversation.
-His plays for young audiences include Celestial Being, Tagged and Our in the Open (Green Thumb); and Ladies and Gentlemen, Boys and Girls (Roseneath/Carousel).
+His plays for young audiences include Celestial Being, Tagged and Out in the Open (Green Thumb), Ladies and Gentlemen, Boys and Girls (Roseneath/Carousel) and The Papa Penguin Play (Carousel/Zee Zee/Vancouver Children’s Featival).
 For adult audiences his work includes Elbow Room Cafe: The Musical, Lowest Common Denominator, and My Funny Valentine.
-In total, his plays have been nominated for 28 Jessie Awards, 4 Ovation Awards, and 4 Dora Awards.
+In total, his plays have been nominated for 28 Jessie Awards, 4 Ovation Awards and 9 Dora Awards.
 He is published in Scirocco’s Fierce anthology and his first collection CISSY: Three Gender Plays is published by Talonbooks.
-In drag he’s known as East Van’s Cheapest Date, Peach Cobblah. www.davedeveau.com
+This is his second Silver Commission.
+In drag he’s known as East Van’s Cheapest Date, Peach Cobblah . www.davedeveau.com

 Meghan Gardiner